 The Early Years

 In its early days, Adel stood out as a beacon of innovation, flourishing without the influence of the railroad.
 Its founders embraced an egalitarian street grid that reflected simplicity and equality, steering clear of numbered streets, boulevards, or avenues.
-Even though growth was gradual, just twenty-five houses and three stores existed by 1855, Adel capitalized on its strategic position along the route between Des Moines and Council Bluffs, becoming a vital source of supplies for travelers and settlers.
+Even though growth was gradual—with just twenty-five houses and three stores by 1855—Adel benefited from its strategic location along the route between Des Moines and Council Bluffs.
+The town became a vital source of supplies for travelers and settlers moving through the region.
 The establishment of a flour mill in 1856 ignited further settlement and hope.
+The picture below of is the mill in 1902.

-Adel’s momentum propelled forward in 1879 with its connection to the railway system, further energizing local boosters and the Adel Improvement Company.
-Their vision for civic enhancement led to the implementation of public waterworks, a new library, hotels, and brick-paved streets, securing Adel’s status as a forward-thinking community.
-The creation of the magnificent French Renaissance-inspired Dallas County Courthouse in 1902, designed by Proudfoot & Bird, , became a proud symbol of civic pride and remains a stunning architectural centerpiece.
+Adel gained new momentum in 1879 when it connected to the railway system, energizing local leaders and the Adel Improvement Company.
+Their efforts brought public waterworks, a new library, hotels, and brick-paved streets, strengthening Adel’s reputation as a forward-thinking community.
+That same spirit of progress was reflected in the construction of the magnificent French Renaissance–inspired Dallas County Courthouse, completed in 1902.
+Designed by Proudfoot & Bird, it became a proud symbol of civic identity and remains a striking architectural centerpiece of the community.

 Brick Factory and Streets

 Adel’s downtown architecture reflects the rich evolution of American styles.
 Late 19th-century Victorian and Italianate designs gracefully transitioned into Classical Revival styles in the early 20th century, characterized by elegance and symmetry.
-The Dallas County Courthouse, with its French Renaissance influences, reigns as the crown jewel.
-Later constructions integrated Commercial Style buildings, and post-World War II, simpler modern facades emerged, featuring innovative materials like metal and concrete block.
-Throughout these changes, locally produced brick infused Adel’s structures with a distinctive, vibrant character.
+The Dallas County Courthouse, with its French Renaissance influences, reigned as the crown jewel.
+Later constructions integrated Commercial Style buildings, Throughout these changes, locally produced brick infused Adel’s structures with a distinctive, vibrant character.
+The first picture below shows a south view of the square from the Courthouse in 1909 and the second illustrates downtown Adel in 1906.

 Post World War II

-Click here to view this district on the National Register of Historic Places (Registry) and click here to view Adel’s application to be on the Registry.
+Click here to view Adel’s Public Square historic district on the National Register of Historic Places (Registry) and click here to view Adel’s application to be on the Registry.
 The application contains extensive detail about both Adel and its Public Square Historic District.
-Adel Bank below is one of the buildings listed on the Registry.
+Russell Abstract & Tile in the picture below is one of Adel’s earliest businesses and one of the buildings listed on the Registry.